Krish1908/Morse_Code/README.md

-# Morse Code Converter
+# Morse Code Converter And Game
 ## Overview
-The **Morse Code Converter** is an interactive application built for seamless text-to-Morse code and Morse-to-text conversions.
+This is an interactive application built for seamless text-to-Morse code, Morse-to-text conversions and to test the knowledge on both.
 Available as a GUI (Tkinter), Web App (Streamlit), and a Telegram Bot, this project combines simplicity with versatility.

 Experience real-time conversions, audio playback, and a history feature that makes it easy to track past conversions.
 Whether you're exploring Morse code or building similar apps, this project offers a strong foundation!